XindiLiu/SF2701-calculator-programs-for-TI-84/README.md

 # SF2701 TI-84 calculator programs

 This repository contains TI-84 calculator programs for the course SF2701 Financial Mathematics, Basic Course at KTH Royal Institute of Technology.
 The programs are highly aligned to the exam questions and could save a lot of time for you in your exam.
 All progrmas are my original work.
+Use the programs on your own risk, the author takes no resonsibility.

 ## How to use
 1. Download **TI Connect™ CE** from the [official website](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) and install it on your computer.